-During wash-out, the microorganisms or cells in the bioreactor become detached or washed away from the reactor walls due to high flow rates which result in large shear forces.
-This occurs abruptly and results in the unrecoverable loss of the majority, if not all, of the biomass in the reactor.
-All biochemical reactions stop and the efficiency and productivity of the bioreactor and bioprocess as a whole drops to zero.
-This is catastrophic and often requires the entire operation to be shut-down, new biomass to be introduced and the lengthy process of bioreactor start-up to be initiated which can take anywhere from days to weeks to allow for the gradual acclimation and adaptation of the cells to the new environment \cite{Zydney2015, Chen2018, Ajbar2001, Doran2012}.
-This essentially defeats the purpose of continuous bioprocess operation which is to avoid such lengthy processes which are typically associated with batch or fed-batch operation \cite{Zydney2015, Chen2018}.
-On the other hand, optimal bioreactor productivity relies on high throughput conditions otherwise the productivity of the bioreactor is too low to be profitable.
-Indeed, several studies into continuous bioreactor operation have shown that bioprocesses tend to only be profitable if they are operated at flow-rates or dilution rates close to their optimal value in terms of productivity \cite{Oliveira2018, Zydney2015, Chen2018, Wang1999, Ajbar2001}.
-The reason why this represents an operational challenge is depicted by Figure \ref{fig:bioreactor_curves} which shows the productivity of an ideal bioreactor (black curve) as well as the biomass concentration (blue curve) with respect to the dilution rate.
-Notice that the optimal dilution rate (green dashed vertical line) occurs at a point which is precariously close to the critical dilution rate (red dashed vertical line) which is the point at which wash-out occurs i.e. the productivity sharply drops to zero.
-The point near the optimal dilution rate is therefore highly sensitive to perturbations in the form of disturbances, noise and estimation errors at the control layers which manipulate the dilution rate to the bioreactor.
-Any perturbations which force the dilution rate to exceed the optimal value can lead to partial or total wash-out.
-There is a need to strike a balance between optimality and operability, with the aim to maximising reactor productivity and thus profitablity while mitigating catastrophic events such as wash-out.
+Wash-out occurs when high flow rates in a bioreactor detach microorganisms from the reactor walls due to strong shear forces, resulting in an abrupt and unrecoverable loss of biomass.
+This leads to a complete halt in biochemical reactions, causing the bioreactor's efficiency and productivity to plummet to zero.
+Typically, this catastrophic event necessitates a complete shutdown of the operation, introducing new biomass, and initiating a lengthy bioreactor start-up process, which can last from days to weeks to allow for cell acclimation \cite{Zydney2015, Chen2018, Ajbar2001, Doran2012}.
+This contradicts the core goal of continuous bioprocess operation, which aims to avoid lengthy start-up processes associated with batch or fed-batch operations \cite{Zydney2015, Chen2018}.
+However, to achieve optimal bioreactor productivity, high throughput conditions are essential; otherwise, the bioreactor's productivity remains too low for profitability.
+Studies on continuous bioreactor operation have shown that profitability is typically achieved when operating at flow rates or dilution rates close to their optimal values for productivity \cite{Oliveira2018, Zydney2015, Chen2018, Wang1999, Ajbar2001}.
+The operational challenge lies in finding a delicate balance between optimality and operability.
+Figure \ref{fig:bioreactor_curves} illustrates this challenge, showcasing the productivity (black curve) and biomass concentration (blue curve) with respect to the dilution rate.
+The optimal dilution rate (green dashed vertical line) sits dangerously close to the critical dilution rate (red dashed vertical line), where wash-out occurs and productivity sharply drops to zero.
+Any disturbances, noise, or estimation errors at the control layers that push the dilution rate beyond the optimal value can result in partial or total wash-out.
+Consequently, striking the right balance between optimality and operability is crucial for maximizing reactor productivity and profitability while minimizing the risk of catastrophic events like wash-out.